NimaiKraus/NimaiKraus/README.md

 # 🏄‍♂️ Nimai Kraus
-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Craftsman (Developer/Designer/Creator)`**
-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+I'm an enthusiast web developer and content creator building my version of the digital world one step at a time.
+All coding projects are built from the scratch, from planning and designing all the way to solving real-life problems with code, all the way to finalizing the content with artistic touches.
    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">
          <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UC2WHjPDvbE6O328n17ZGcfg?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>